ycodify-tech/public-documentation/src/pages/docs/operations/select.md

 ---

-## 1. Publicando schema
+## 1. Publishing the schema

-Primeiramente será necessário publicar as modificações feitas no schema
+First you will need to publish the modifications made to the schema

 ![Image](/images/yc-web/publishSchema.png)

-## 2. Lendo dados
+## 2. Reading the data

-Navegue no menu **Data Manager** > **entity** (no caso, **livros**) e selecione a operação **Read**.
-Caso não seja especificado nenhum filtro, todos os dados da tabela serão retornados
+Go to **Data Manager** > **entity** (in this case, **livros**) and select the operation **Read**.
+If no filter is specified, all the table data will be returned

 ![Image](/images/yc-web/read.png)

-Você pode ver os dados em formato de tabela.
-Para isso, clique no botão de tabela no canto inferior direito da resposta do console
+And you can see the data in the table format.
+To do this, click on table button in lower right corner of the console response Você pode ver os dados em formato de tabela.
+Para isso, clique no botão de tabela no  da resposta do console

 ![Image](/images/yc-web/read2.png)
 ![Image](/images/yc-web/read3.png)

-### 2.1 Filtrando resultados
+### 2.1 Filtering results

-Para filtrar os resultados, especifique no objeto os campos que deseja filtrar e seus respectivos valores
+To filter the results, you need to specify in the object the fields you want to filter and their values

 ![Image](/images/yc-web/read6.png)

->Para campos do tipo **STRING** ou **TEXT**, é possível utilizar o operador **LIKE** para realizar buscas por parte do texto, basta adicionar o símbolo **%** antes e/ou depois do texto que deseja buscar.
+>For fields of **STRING** or **TEXT** type, it is possible to use the **LIKE** operator to search for part of the text, you just need to add the **%** symbol before and after the text you want to search

-Para ver como seria isso em código JavaScript, clique no botão de download no canto inferior direito do editor do console.
-Isso abrirá um slide mostrando o código da operação realizada
+if you want to see how it can be done in javascript, click on the download button at lower right corner of the console.
+It will open a slide showing you the code of the whole operation

 ![Image](/images/yc-web/read4.png)
 ![Image](/images/yc-web/read5.png)